Variations on the Vev Flip-Flop: Instantaneous Freeze-out and Decaying Dark Matter: Finite Temperature Corrections and the Thermal Bath

 Finally, $\chi$ may be in equilibrium through the processes shown in \cref{fig:chi-diagrams}.
 The decay and inverse decay diagram, \cref{fig:chi-diagrams} (a), is proportional to $y_{\chi\psi}^2$, while the processes \cref{fig:chi-diagrams} (b) and (c) are at least proportional to $y_{\chi\psi}^4$.
-We will choose $y_{\chi\psi}$ small enough that the processes proportional to $y_{\chi\psi}^4$ do not come into equilibrium at the temperatures of interest, ensuring that decay and inverse decay are the dominant processes.
+We will choose $y_{\chi\psi}$ small enough that the processes proportional to $y_{\chi\psi}^4$ do not come into equilibrium at the temperatures of interest.
 The decay rate of the process in \cref{fig:chi-diagrams} (a) is